svc-bi-concepts/test-mkdocs/docs/data-visualization.md

 1. **Select a Tile** and **Edit Query**.

-    If you select the filter icon on the top left,
+    If you select the filter icon in the top left,

     ![Create Dashboard](./assets/screenshots/SnowViz/SnowViz8.png)

-    you can see which filters are available by default
+    you can see which filters are available by default,

     ![Create Dashboard](./assets/screenshots/SnowViz/SnowViz9.png)

-    and the option to add your custom filters.
+    along with the option to add your custom filters.